The cryptography behind Cardano blocks

 Cardano’s security is about keys

 You have probably heard that you need to use cryptographic keys to be able to send a transaction.
 To be more precise, asymmetric cryptography key pairs are generated for that purpose.
 A key pair consists of a private key and a public key.
 The private key is the secret that the owner must guard well and keep offline in the ideal case.
 The public key can be published and everybody can see it.
 When a user signs a transaction by the private key it provides proof that owns the coins.
-It is possible to sign more transactions by the same private key since the key is not compromised by the process of signing.
+It is possible to sign more transactions with the same private key since the key is not compromised by the process of signing.
 The counterparty needs to have the corresponding public key to validate the signature.
 The owner of the private key can spend ADA coins from the address that has been created via the corresponding public key.
 The rest of the network can easily validate it.
 Signing a staking certificate is a very similar process.
 Only the owner of ADA coins can make decisions related to staking.
 The principle is the same.
 Private keys are used for signing by owners and public keys for verifying by others.
 Staking certificates are sent to the network and stored in the blockchain.
 Thus, everybody can verify it.

 Cryptography is used also for the PoS consensus of the Cardano network.
 There are two types of keys: Address keys and node keys.
 In the article, we will talk mainly about the node keys since we are interested in the production of blocks.